dynexcoin/DynexSDK/README.md

 # DynexSDK
 Dynex is the world’s first neuromorphic supercomputing blockchain based on the DynexSolve chip algorithm, a Proof-of-Useful-Work (PoUW) approach to solving real-world problems.
 The Dynex SDK is used to interact and compute on the Dynex Platform.
 All examples require the DynexSDK for Python as well as a valid API key.
+Thes repositoriy is continously updated, come back to check on updates.

 ## Beginners Guides